 The device can be set up to take readings every 60, 30, 15, 10 or 5 minutes.
 Unfortunately, as 5 minutes is the shortest interval, it is not an actual real-time reading.
 Another drawback is that it can’t monitor the power status of your RV, so if your air conditioning stops working due to power loss you will only be notified when the temperature eventually changes.
 However, the Temp Stick can be set up to inform you if it loses the internet connection.

-The Temp Stick comes with a 5-year warranty, and if you need any help, there is free phone and email support available 7 days a week from a customer service team that is based in the USA.
+The Temp Stick comes with a 3-year warranty, and if you need any help, there is free phone and email support available 7 days a week from a customer service team that is based in the USA.

 For those looking for a WiFi pet temperature monitor that is simple and easy-to-use, the Temp Stick is your best option.
 It’s affordable as there are no subscription fees, it’s reliable, and thanks to the intuitive smartphone app it’s incredibly user-friendly.
 Just remember you will need a mobile hotspot (like a Verizon Jetpack) in your RV for the Temp Stick to function.

-2. Best Cellular Pet Temperature Monitor: MarCELL Cellular Monitoring System
+2. MarCELL Cellular Monitoring System: Best Cellular Pet Temperature Monitor

 The MarCELL Cellular Monitoring System allows pet owners to monitor a comprehensive range of conditions inside their RV.
 It can monitor temperature, humidity, water leaks, and power status, and it will send alerts if safe ranges that you set are exceeded via either a text message, phone call or, email.

 This extensive range of data collection is handy for RV owners because not only will the MarCELL tell you when your ideal temperature or humidity levels have been exceeded, it can also tell you if your RV has lost power (causing the air conditioning to stop working) or with the optional SPuck water sensor it can tell you if there is water inside your RV (useful if a pipe bursts, for example).
-This pet temperature monitoring device will provide reliable alerts so you can immediately return to your RV to rescue your pet before the inside temperature rises to a dangerous level.
+This pet temperature monitor will provide reliable alerts so you can immediately return to your RV to rescue your pet before the inside temperature rises to a dangerous level.